The Gauge Picture of Quantum Dynamics: Conclusion

 \section{Conclusion}

 Having different pictures for understanding the same physics has frequently proved to be invaluable.
 Furthermore, it is useful when a fundamental property of the physics is explicit in the equations, e.g. as in a Lorentz-invariant Lagrangian.
 To this end, we studied a picture of quantum dynamics that makes locality explicit in the equations of motions for local wavefunctions.
+From another point of view, the gauge picture can be thought of as the result of ``gauging'' the global unitary invariance of Schr\"{o}dinger's equation into a local unitary invariance.
+The gauge picture open several intriguing directions for future research.